Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: Oracle Prior Simulation and Mechanistic Intuition

 \section{Oracle Prior Simulation and Mechanistic Intuition}

+In this section, we supplement results in Section~\ref{sec:experiment} and provide more details on the oracle priors.
 While Section~\ref{sec:experiment} demonstrates Statsformer's efficacy with current frontier LLMs, the framework’s performance is naturally limited by the quality of the semantic signal.
-Here, we decouple the architectural mechanism from prior quality by simulating an ``oracle prior.''
+To start, we decouple the architectural mechanism from prior quality by simulating an ``oracle prior.''
 The goal of this simulation is to validate the Statsformer framework’s behavior with perfectly informative priors, providing a glimpse of its potential performance ceiling as LLM reasoning improves.

 We first provide mechanistic intuition for how highly informative priors can improve finite-sample behavior under monotone prior injection in Section \ref{appdx:oracle-gap}, and then validate these effects empirically through a controlled simulation with perfectly aligned priors in Section \ref{appdx:oracle-setup}-\ref{appdx:oracle-implication}.